Christian Ministry and Leadership, M.A.C.M.L. (Pastoral Care and Counseling)

 - Complete the entire program in no more than five years.

-- Meet with a Graduate Graduation Counselor in the Office of the Registrar one year prior to graduation to declare intent to graduate.
+- Meet with a graduate academic records and degree specialist in the Office of the Registrar one year prior to graduation to declare intent to graduate.
 (See Graduate Graduation Check description in the Admission, Enrollment and Graduation Requirements section).

 The academic program leading to the degree Master of Arts in Christian Ministry and Leadership with a specialization in Pastoral Care and Counseling is comprised of 49 credits, including: